 - When an article is approved, the article contributor gets an email saying that his/her article has been approved and published.
 If the article is approved and scheduled, then the contributor gets an email saying that the article has been scheduled, and the publishing date also is shown.
 The contributor also gets the name of the article approved.

 - When the contributor’s article changes to “draft” from “pending”, the contributor gets an email saying that his/her article has been changed to “draft” and gives him/her a link to edit the post and re-submit it.

 Another great plugin for guest blogging.
 This plugin can be used with “Peter’s Collaboration Emails” plugin.
 This plugin adds a “Note” area on the post edit page at right-side.
 This plugin lets contributor and approver to put notes to the article.
 Suppose, if a contributor writes a tutorial and does not add screenshots, then the approver can make a note saying “Add the screenshot.”
 So, the contributor understands it and adds screenshots.
 This plugin makes collaboration between contributor and approver more simple and easier!

 [ Plugin Link ]

-One of the mistake which I have seen many blogger do is, they ask guest bloggers to send post via Email or in MS word format.
-There is nothing wrong with it, but this increases the work for editor.
+One of the mistakes that I have seen many bloggers do is, they ask guest bloggers to send the post via Email or in MS Word format.
+There is nothing wrong with it, but this increases the work for the editor.
 A good idea is to enable the registration on your WordPress blog, and let author submit post directly from WordPress dashboard.
 You should use User role manager plugin to control what access your contributor will get.
-Now, when you enable registration, you will also face issue of spam registration and spam post submission.
+Now, when you enable registration, you will also face the issue of spam registration and spam post submission.
 In this case, I highly recommend you to install Wang guard WordPress plugin.
-I’m not going much detail about this useful plugin, as Harsh has already covered about it in detail.
+I’m not going much detail about this useful plugin, as Harsh has already covered it in detail.
 You can read about it below: